 At Mizzou, we take the stress out of finding a room.
-We ask you to complete a housing preference form, which helps us understand what kind of environment you need in order to thrive at Mizzou.
+After Dec.
+1, you may complete a housing preference form, which helps us understand what kind of environment you need in order to thrive at Mizzou.

 Please understand that the preference form gives you opportunity to express your preferences, not select a room.
 We will find a room that meets as many of your preferences as possible.

 Scroll down to learn how to complete your preference form and how we use it to find your room.

 Don't worry if you don't know exactly what you want — there's no need to rush.